artlogic/jscn/README.md

 ### Commas are optional in arrays and objects.

 Commas are considered whitespace by JSCN.
-Tokens in objects and arrays are separated by whitespace as opposed to commas.
+Tokens in objects and arrays are separated by one or more whitespace characters as opposed to commas.

 ```
 {